-G4.
+G5.
 BUILDS RELATIONSHIPS AND COLLABORATES WITH FAMILIES, COMMUNITIES, COLLEAGUES, AND OTHER PROFESSIONALS TO PROMOTE LEARNER GROWTH AND DEVELOPMENT.
-DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
-DE attempts to build relationships and collaborate with colleagues, administrators, and families.
-ME collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE AND communicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.
+InTASC 1c, 10b, 10d, 10e DN makes little or no effort to effectively build relationships or collaborate with colleagues, administrators, and families.
+DE attempts to build relationships and collaborate with colleagues, administrators, and families. М E collaborates with colleagues, administrators, and families to support the specific learning needs of students; EE ANDcommunicates effectively to build strong relationships AND seeks out collaborative relationships with community members and other professionals to promote learner growth and development.

-- 1. Does the student teacher demonstrate a comprehensive understanding of teaming/collaborative theories and processes and the interrelationships and interdependencies among various professionals that serve adolescents (e.g. school counselors, social service workers, home-school coordinators), and work as a successful member of interdisciplinary teams? - 2.
-Does the student teacher foster professional relationships with local businesses and members of the community with the objective of directly enhancing student opportunity and growth?
+Does the student teacher demonstrate a comprehensive understanding of teaming/collaborative theories and processes and the interrelationships and interdependencies among various professionals that serve adolescents (e.g. school counselors, social service workers, home-school coordinators), and work as a successful member of interdisciplinary teams?

+2. Does the student teacher foster professional relationships with local businesses and members of the community with the objective of directly enhancing student opportunity and growth?

-G5.
-ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
-DN demonstrates ignorance towards cultural, ethnic, gender, and learning differences of students.
-DE occasionally demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences.
-ME consistently demonstrates knowledge of cultural, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates learners' experiences, cultures and community resources into instruction.
+1. G6.
+Culturally Responsive Practice: ACCESSES RESOURCES TO DEEPEN AN UNDERSTANDING OF CULTURAL, RACIAL, ETHNIC, GENDER AND LEARNING DIFFERENCES TO BUILD STRONGER RELATIONSHIPS AND CREATE MORE RELEVANT LEARNING EXPERIENCES.
+InTASC 2k, 9e, 9m DN demonstrates little or no attention to cultural, racial, ethnic, gender, and learning differences of students.
+DE occasionally uses curricular and instructional resources that represent and reflect the cultural, racial, ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences. М Е utilizes curriculum and resources that reflect the diversity of all learners AND consistently demonstrates knowledge of cultural, racial ethnic, gender, and learning differences of students to build stronger relationships and create more relevant learning experiences; EE AND incorporates all learners' experiences, backgrounds, cultures, traditions and community into classroom curriculum and instruction AND incorporates diverse groups that are not represented in the classroom or school community.